Fewer people getting arrested for DUI in Minnesota

 In early December, a Minnesota woman rear-ended a vehicle with a 66-year-old man and woman inside.
 According to KVSC News, the couple in the vehicle were taken to a hospital with non-life threatening injuries.
 It was alleged that the woman blew a 0.207 on an alcohol breath test machine, well above the 0.08 legal limit.
 She was arrested and charged with second-degree DUI, criminal vehicular operation and texting while driving.

-While this woman will be in need of a DWI lawyer Minneapolis, law enforcement officials report that fewer and fewer people in the state do.
+While this woman will be in need of a DWI lawyer in Minneapolis, law enforcement officials report that fewer and fewer people in the state do.

 The decline in DUI